Russell-Silver syndromeSilver-Russell syndrome; Silver syndrome; RSS; Russell-Silver syndrome

-Russell-Silver syndrome is a disorder present at birth involving poor growth.
-One side of the body also will appear to be larger than the other.
+Russell-Silver syndrome (RSS) is a disorder present at birth involving poor growth.
+One side of the body may also appear to be larger than the other.

 Most of the time, it occurs in people with no family history of the disease.

 The estimated number of people who develop this condition varies greatly.
 Males and females are equally affected.

 Symptoms can include:

 - Birthmarks that are the color of coffee with milk (cafe-au-lait marks)

 - Large head for body size, wide forehead with a small triangle-shaped face and small, narrow chin